hasohax/vowel/README.md

 Vowel stands for a "Very Opinionated Writing Environment for Less".
 It is  primarily a command line based environment that a writer needs to have a fun filled writing experience -  Even on an old machine.
 There is optional `GUI` with `Wayland Sway`.
 I find it much better than `X org` based graphical interface that most Linux distros offer.
 The graphical interface is lot slower compared to newer machines and of course v/s command line interface.
-In addition, I find command line (cli) way less distracting than graphical interface.

  Some of the things that I have been doing on my Dell Inspiron 6000  with this environment are -